Gadkari asks states to accord top priority to road safety

 Pointing out that there is a committee of MPs related to road safety, he requested all the MLAs to also focus on the issue of accident reduction in their constituencies.

-The ministry has set up the NRSC with the mandate to advise on matters pertaining to the planning and coordination of policies and standards of safety in the road transport sector.
+The Ministry has set up the NRSC with the mandate to advise on matters pertaining to the planning and coordination of policies and standards of safety in the road transport sector.
 It will also advise on formulating and recommending a road safety programme for implementation by the states’ road safety organisations, among others.
-(AGENCIES)
+(PTI)